It’s no wonder ancho chili powder is one of the secret weapon spices in a lot of award-winning chilis.

 They’re common in Southwestern and Mexican cuisine and used in sauces, spice rubs, bbq seasoning and oils.

 The flavour of the ancho chili is deep and rich and difficult to replace.
-It’s sweet, slightly smokey and fairly mild reaching a very low 1000-1500 on scoville chart.
+It’s sweet, slightly smokey and fairly mild reaching a very low 1000-1500 on the Scoville chart.

 Ancho Chili Powder vs Chile Powder